LeonTrii/Playground/2021 :)/README.md

 # Projects from 2021!

+Banking: A small program that can deposit and withdraw money.
+Has a few other features.

 Calculator: A simple calculator that does arithmetic.

 Connect-four: A connect four game for two players.
 It doesn't have AI unfortunately.